openjdk/jdk/doc/testing.md

 instance `gtest:LogDecorations` or `gtest:LogDecorations.level_test_vm`.
 This
 can be particularly useful if you want to run a shaky test repeatedly.

+For Gtest, there is a separate test suite for each JVM variant.
+The JVM variant is defined by adding `/<variant>` to the test descriptor, e.g.
+`gtest:Log/client`.
+If you specify no variant, gtest will run once for each JVM variant present (e.g. server, client).
+So if you only have the server JVM present, then `gtest:all` will be equivalent to `gtest:all/server`.

 ## Test results and summary

 At the end of the test run, a summary of all tests run will be presented.
 This